sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/00_acoustics.rst

 Acoustics
 ===========

-ParAcousti Module: Examines acoustic propagation and its thresholds.
+The ParAcousti module examines acoustic propagation and its thresholds.
+It compares ParAcousti baseline model runs to model runs with devices present.
+The user has the option to pre-process the ParAcousti results by weighting functions, which emphasizes certain frequencies and de-emphasizes certain frequencies within the acoustic signal, depending on if there is a species of interest.

+The module has two tabs: the `inputs <01_inputs>_` tab and the `species properties <03_species_properties>_` tab.

 .. figure:: ../../media/acoustics_inputs.webp
    :scale: 100 %